andyjamesgreaves/HaukaiRestaurant.github.io/README.md

 This page also has a staff roster link which an employee can click to see the hours that they have been rostered on for.
 * Roster page - includes a calendar which lists the hours each employee has been rostered on for.
 This page is not visible in the main navigation links on any of the other pages.
-The roster uses Google Calendar which is updated weekly, or ad-hoc by the restaurant owners.
+The roster uses Google Calendar which is updated weekly, or ad-hoc by the restaurant owners/manager.